The Conversion of Saul

 “At Damascus, the governor under King Aretas was guarding the city of Damascus in order to seize me, but I was let down in a basket through a window in the wall and escaped his hands.”
 [2 Corinthians#11:32-33]

 “But when it pleased God, who separated me from my mother’s womb and called me through his grace, to reveal his Son in me, that I might preach him among the Gentiles, I did not immediately confer with flesh and blood, nor did I go up to Jerusalem to those who were apostles before me; but I went to Arabia, and returned again to Damascus.
-Then after three years I went up to Jerusalem to see Peter, and remained with him fifteen days; but I did not see any other apostle except James the Lord’s brother” [Gal#1:15-19]
+Then after three years I went up to Jerusalem to see Peter, and remained with him fifteen days.”
+[Gal#1:15-18]

-Saul doesn’t say, in his writings as Paul, where he went in Arabia, but scholars believe he would have at least gone east to towns such as Geresa and the large city of Philadelphia, and south to the capital Petra.
+Saul doesn’t say, in his writings as Paul, where he went in Arabia, but scholars believe he would have at least gone east to cities such as Geresa and the large Roman city of Philadelphia, and south to the capital Petra.
+He may even have used Damascus as a base camp, as it did come under Roman rule during that time.

 The importance of Saul as the apostle Paul cannot be overstated.
-His writings, and those of his followers after his death, make up nearly half of the New Testament.
-Luke was not always with Paul on his missionary journeys so, as the author of Acts, discrepancies do occur in some places.
+His writings, and those of his followers following his death, make up nearly half of the New Testament.
+Luke was not always with Paul on his missionary journeys so, as the author of Acts, discrepancies do occur in many places.
+My aim is to concentrate mainly on the formation and early growth of Christianity, not to simply reprint Acts or any other book.
+So I will try to stay on topic wherever possible.

-As we will see next, the original apostles also preached to Gentiles, fulfilling the third part of “The Great Commission”.
+As we will see next, the existing twelve apostles also preached to Gentiles, fulfilling the third part of “The Great Commission”.